 There are two ways to grow the WooCommerce store:

 - Increase the number of repeat sales from existing customers.

 You can apply both of the above methods to grow your sales exponentially using some of these tips.

-- Start an Email subscribers list: If you are a new store you can collect the emails of your target audience through various lead generation techniques, if you already have some existing customer base you can ask for their emails and add it to an email marketing tool’s list like MailChimp, Aweber, etc. You can send them emails about the new offers, about loyalty programs, deals, and discounts to engage them and encourage them to buy from your website.
+- Start an Email subscribers list: If you are a new store you can collect the emails of your target audience through various lead generation techniques, if you already have an existing customer base you can ask for their emails and add them to an email marketing tool’s list like MailChimp, Aweber, etc. You can send them emails about new offers, loyalty programs, deals, and discounts to engage them and encourage them to buy from your website.
 To collect emails you can use an opt-in form on your website as well.